fxlv/cassandra-trireme/README.md

 ## Current status

-This is very much work in progress, currently it works, but requires you to hardcode all the options in the script.
+This is very much work in progress, currently it works, but isn't pretty.
-On the todo list is to add SSL support and argument support via CLI.
 Feel free to jump in if you wish.